-Greetings, punctuality, hand shaking, seating, escorting, appropriate dress, poise, and posture.
+Greetings, punctuality, hand shaking, appropriate dress, poise, words of courtesy, and posture.

 The GEM Difference

-Our program for today’s youth will incorporate instruction with role plays, discussion, practice and multimedia.
+Our program for today’s youth will incorporate instruction with role plays, discussion, and practice.
 Our curriculum focuses on the etiquette of everyday situations as well as special occasions.